-1. Public Presentations Contest is Monday, April 4 at 6 PM in the University of Illinois Extension- Tazewell office.

-2. A 4-Her enrolled in Public Speaking is eligible to have 1 entry per class.

-3. Speeches containing racial remarks or politically incorrect remarks or inappropriate words may be disqualified at the discretion of the Superintendents and/or judges.

-4. If non-original work is used, member must state source of piece being recited.

-5. Illustrated speeches use props or visual aids.

-6. No live animals are allowed in speeches.

-7. The content of any 4-H presentation does not necessarily reflect the beliefs or views of the University of Illinois Extension 4-H program.

-8. 4-Hers must be enrolled in Public Speaking to be eligible to receive 4-H premiums and to advance to the State Public Speaking Contest.

-9. A 4-H member may advance in one individual category and one team category.

-10. Beginners are 8-13 years of age.
-Advanced are 14 years of age and up.
+- 1. Public Presentations Contest is Monday, April 3 at 5:30 PM in the University of Illinois Extension-Tazewell office. - 2.
+A 4-Her enrolled in Public Speaking is eligible to have 1 entry per class. - 3.
+Speeches containing racial remarks or politically incorrect remarks or inappropriate words may be disqualified at the discretion of the Superintendents and/or judges. - 4.
+If non-original work is used, member must state source of piece being recited. - 5.
+Illustrated speeches use props or visual aids. - 6.
+No live animals are allowed in speeches. - 7.
+The content of any 4-H presentation does not necessarily reflect the beliefs or views of the University of Illinois Extension 4-H program. - 8.
+4-Hers must be enrolled in Public Speaking to be eligible to receive 4-H premiums and to advance to the State Public Speaking Contest. - 9.
+A 4-H member may advance in one individual category and one team category. - 10.
+Participating Youth must be 8 years of age on or before September 1, 2022.
+Participating youth turning 14 years of age on or before September 1, 2022 must enroll as advanced.

-50501A FORMAL SPEECH BEGINNER
+50501A FORMAL SPEECH ORIGINAL BEGINNER AGES 8-13

-50501B FORMAL SPEECH ADVANCED
+50501B FORMAL SPEECH ORIGINAL ADVANCED AGES 14 & Up